National status and trend reports 2020-2021

 The area of New Zealand's marine environment that is within marine reserves and marine mammal sanctuaries

-Proportion of LENZ environments protected and under indigenous cover
+Proportion of Land Environments of New Zealand (LENZ) protected and under indigenous cover

 Assessing the overall changes in New Zealand's native vegetation by environment type